gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 ``salt-call``.
 The key item to remember with ``salt-call`` is that you're executing FROM the minion, yet you can still rely on data from the master.
-The ``--local`` option is specifically to run ``salt-call`` locally, as if there was no master running. ``pkg.install`` does exactly what it sounds like, it installs a pkg.
-Keep in mind that when you run something like this from the command line, you're using the module.
+The ``--local`` option is specifically to run ``salt-call`` locally, as if there was no master running.
+This means that all the data and configuration will be pulled from the minion itself. ``pkg.install`` does exactly what it sounds like, it installs a pkg.
+Keep in mind that when you run something like this from the command line, you're using the ``execution module``.
 From there we simply provide the command with an option (in this case ``vim-enhanced``) for what we want to install.

 The difference between Salt States, and Salt Modules
 ====================================================

-One of the most confusing parts of Salt for new users is the difference between a ``module`` and a ``state``?
-Think of a module as the underlying layer of actions to be performed, and the states invoke them.
+One of the most confusing parts of Salt for new users is the difference between an ``execution module`` and a ``state module``.
+Think of an ``exeuction module`` as the underlying layer of actions to be performed, and the ``state modules`` invoke them.
+These different types of modules are commonly referred to as states, and modules (or execution modules).
+This can be confusing as a state contains multiple ``state modules``.
 So this brings about another question, why is everything that occurs in a module not supported in a state (or vice versa)?
 The reasoning behind this is that some things simply don't belong in states, or they wouldn't work correctly.

 A vast majority of actions that Salt performs are completed in States, and that is what 90% of what you're going to write will be.
-We aren't going to focus too heavily on modules as they aren't used that often, modules are most often used for one off commands, and troubleshooting, which we'll cover later.
-The main take away here is to make sure when you're looking at the Salt documentation that you recognize that both Module and State documentation can exist for something that seems similar, so there's the pkg module, and the pkg state.
-Be aware of what you're looking at, otherwise you might use functionality that doesn't exist in a state!
+We aren't going to focus too heavily on ``execution modules``.
+Modules are most often used for one off commands. and troubleshooting which we'll cover later.
+The main take away here is to make sure when you're looking at the Salt documentation that you recognize that both Module and State documentation can exist for something that seems similar, so there's the pkg module, and the pkg state module.
+Be aware of what you're looking at, otherwise you might try to use functionality that doesn't exist in a state!

 Writing Your First State Files and a YAML Intro
 ===============================================